Joychen0602/Music-Industry/README.md

 1. Install the **Live Server** extension:
   - Click the **Extensions** icon in the left sidebar.
   - Search for **"Live Server"**.
-  - Install the extension
+  - Install the extension.

-2. Right-click the HTML file and select: Open with Live Serve
+2. Right-click the HTML file and select: Open with Live Server.